thitemple/thecodingtemple.dev/_posts/2015-11-24-we-are-all-professionals-after-all.md

 I'm a basketball fan, I love watching NBA games and most of all, I'm an [Orlando Magic](www.orlandomagic.com) fan.
 Talking about the Orlando Magic, in 2009 the team went to the NBA finals and lost.
 After that, the team was not able to get back to the finals and eventually in 2012 it traded its superstar and entered in rebuilding mode.
 The three seasons after the trade were all about acquiring young talented players, getting some experience, and also, the team lost a lot of games.
 Actually it was the team that lost the most during those three seasons.

 Now enter the 2015-2016 season and with it a new coach (Scott Skiles).
-One of the main reasons advertised for changing coaches, is because they don't want that the young team gets used to losing.
-For the past three years, one think we always heard after a loss was: "we lost, but we're young and we're learning".
+One of the main reasons advertised for changing coaches is because they don't want that the young team gets used to losing.
+For the past three years, one thinks we always heard after a loss was: "we lost, but we're young and we're learning".

 That's true, they're young and they're learning, but management is paying for them to learn and fans are paying for tickets, merchandising, etc. And, the fear is that the excuse or culture of losing would become a habit and they don't want that.
 After all, a team is not just a team is a business.